 Item Process Held Acceptance Criteria Approval Authority Encounter of Unexpected Heritage Item Commencement of works in the affected area The Unexpected Finds Process as outlined in the HMP and Sydney Metro Unexpected Heritage Finds Procedure must be applied in the event of encountering unexpected/potential heritage items.
-Downer's Environmental Manager (or delegate) Inadvertent impact to Aboriginal heritage at S2B PAD02 Commence of works in proximity of S2B PAD02 Review of controls (including exclusion zone fencing) and work methodologies to ensure adjacent works do not impact archaeology at S2B PAD02.
-Ongoing monitoring throughout works by Environmental team to ensure controls remain in place and appropriate methodologies followed.
-Downer's Environmental Manager (or delegate) Construction identified as affecting buildings Site activities Building Condition Survey conducted by an appropriate professional nominated by Downer Downer's Construction Manager
+Downer's Environment Manager (or delegate) Inadvertent impact to Aboriginal heritage at S2B PAD01 Commence of works in proximity of S2B PAD01 Review of controls (including exclusion zone fencing) and work methodologies to ensure adjacent works do not impact archaeology at S2B PAD01.
+Works within the proximity of the PAD will be monitored by the Downer's Environmental Manager (or delegate) on a weekly basis to avoid breaches and to ensure controls remain in place and appropriate methodologies followed.
+Downer's Environment Manager (or delegate) Construction identified as affecting buildings Site activities Building Condition Survey conducted by an appropriate professional nominated by Downer.
+Downer's Construction Manager